Robpol86/sphinx-disqus/README.rst

     pip install sphinxcontrib-disqus

-For more information on how to use the extension please visit the documentation at: https://sphinxcontrib-disqus.readthedocs.org
+For more information on how to use the extension please read the documentation at: https://sphinxcontrib-disqus.readthedocs.org

 Changelog